-- Introducing students to the Gospel of Jesus Christ and equipping students to share their faith with others. - Inviting students to participate in creative opportunities for transformation, including adventure, service, and travel experiences and summer leadership projects, where they deepen their faith and hone leadership skills. - Certain campus ministry staff focus their outreach to student athletes, helping them to balance the challenges of academics, athletics, faith development, and a healthy social life. - Certain campus ministry staff focus on reaching out to international students, and all campus ministry staff minister to students across racial and ethnic barriers. - The annual Jubilee conference encourages students to dream about how their gifts might be used and developed to serve God and others.
+- Introducing students to the Gospel of Jesus Christ and equipping students to share their faith with others. - Inviting students to participate in creative opportunities for transformation, including adventure, service, and travel experiences and summer leadership projects, where they deepen their faith and hone leadership skills. - Certain campus ministry staff focus their outreach to student athletes, helping them to balance the challenges of academics, athletics, faith development, and a healthy social life. - Certain campus ministry staff focus on reaching out to international students, and all campus ministry staff minister to students across racial and ethnic barriers. - The annual Jubilee Conference encourages students to dream about how their gifts might be used and developed to serve God and others.

-CCO management coordinated approximately 260 full-time, part-time, and volunteer staff serving on approximately 120 college campuses for the years ended August 31, 2022 and 2021.
+CCO management coordinated approximately 220 and 260 full-time, parttime, and volunteer staff serving on approximately 100 and 120 college campuses for the years ended August 31, 2023 and 2022, respectively.
 The majority of CCO staff are responsible for soliciting contributions to the CCO on their behalf to cover a portion of their compensation packages as well as certain expenses of their individual ministries.